 Dr. Jim’s personal passions include endurance cycling, triathlons, sailboat racing and musical theater with his daughter, Lea.
 His favorite role has been Harold Hill in “The Music Man.”
 Other recent favorite productions include “Joseph and the Technicolor Dream Coat” (French brother), “The Wizard of Oz” (Cowardly Lion), “Annie” (Rooster), “Fiddler on the Roof” (Lazar Wolf) “Oliver!
 (Mr. Bumble) and Big River (King).
 In his free time, Dr. Jim enjoys snow skiing, hiking, and mountain biking (especially during a beautiful sunrise!).

 Robert W. Sears, MD, is a father of three, board-certified in pediatrics, and a co-author in the Sears Parenting Library.
 “Dr. Bob,” as he likes to be called by his little patients, earned his medical degree at Georgetown University School of Medicine in 1995.
 He did his pediatric internship and residency at Children’s Hospital-Los Angeles, finishing in 1998.
-Dr. Bob is the proud father of three active boys, Andrew, age 15, Alex, age 12, and Joshua, age 6.
-He and his wife, Cheryl, reside in Dana Point, CA. In his spare time, Dr. Bob enjoys surfing the California waves, mountain biking, playing bass guitar with his teenage son, and trying to keep up with his three children.
+Dr. Bob is the proud father of three active boys, Andrew, age 22, Alex, age 19, and Joshua, age 13.
+He and his wife, Cheryl, reside in Dana Point, CA. In his spare time, Dr. Bob enjoys the California waves, mountain biking, coaching his kids’ football teams, and trying to keep up with his three children.

 Dr. Bob has a particular passion for helping parents understand childhood vaccines and the options open to them in choosing the safest possible vaccine schedule for their child.
 As the solo author of The Vaccine Book: Making the Right Decision for Your Child, his in-depth knowledge of vaccines and the diseases they prevent has helped parents nationwide get a better understanding of this complex and confusing issue.